-The following overview includes an inventory of existing environmental resources in the vicinity of the Birchwood Airport that can be used in the planning stages for airport projects.
-Research of existing online databases and readily available information was conducted on September 15, 2020 (unless otherwise noted) to identify environmental resource categories that are present on, or in the vicinity of the airport.
-Impacts to environmental resources and the environment will need to be considered when using federal funding to develop the airport.
-FAA Order 1050.1F outlines environmental review requirements under the FAA's National Environmental Policy Act (NEPA) guidance.
+The evaluation of potential environmental impacts has been carried out to the level necessary to compare how each alternative may involve sensitive environmental resources.
+Research of existing online databases and readily available information was conducted on September 15, 2020 (unless otherwise noted) to identify environmental resource categories that are present on or in the vicinity of the airport.
+Future development of the airport will require a more detailed impact analysis per the FAA's NEPA guidance.
+FAA Orders 1050.1F and 5050.4B outline the FAA's environmental review requirements.